CodeShayk/abacus.net/README.md

 ### Concept
 - `Workflow Template` defines a sequence of tasks linked to an action on entity of interest.
 - `Task` is an unit of work that needs to be completed and can have an outcome associated upon completion.
-- `Workflow Instance` is actual execution of workflow template triggered by an action on the instance of associated entity.
+- `Workflow Instance` is actual execution of workflow template triggered by an event on the instance of associated entity.
 Instance persists the current state of the workflow for the entity instance.
 - Sequences of Tasks could be configured as multiple `transitions` with triggers driving transitions at different levels of branching.
 - Tasks could be `triggered` by an `outcome` of previous task or a `domain event` on the workflow associated entity.